kala-techies/kalandar-blog/README.md

 ## The application will be accessible at http://localhost:3000.

 ## Building the Docker Image
- docker build -t kalandar-blog . docker run -p 3000:3000 kalandar-blog
+   1.  docker build -t kalandar-blog .
+   2.   docker run -p 3000:3000 kalandar-blog
 ## The application will be accessible at http://localhost:3000 (or the appropriate IP address if you are accessing it from another device).

 ## happy learinig
 ## cheers!!

+## Helpful commands:
+1. docker tag kalandar-blog kala81/blog:latest
+2. Log in to Docker Hub:

+docker login
+Push the image:
+docker push kala851/blog:latest